grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 Control parameters can also be changed from the module GUI using switches, knobs.etc...

 Modules **can be monophonic or polyphonic (up to 16 channels)**, where each cable actually transport several (usually related) signals.
-The polyhonic model is obviously used for instruments, but can also be used for effects.
+The polyphonic model is obviously used for instruments, but can also be used for effects.
 Polyhonic modules have **thicker cables** in the GUI.

 ## Developing C++ Modules